rahulagarwal245/Prediction_using_Regression/README.md

-🔍 Predictive Modelling Using Regression Techniques

-This repository contains a collection of regression-based machine learning projects implemented using Python (Google Colab).
+🔍 This repository contains a collection of regression-based machine learning projects implemented using Python (Google Colab).
 The objective is to build, evaluate, and interpret predictive models using:

 Linear Regression,
 Multiple Linear Regression,